 How to Prevent Bloom on Your Glass

-Bloom affects all glass; from your favorite rig getting wear and tear through use, to faded windows getting hit by the sun.
-Luckily, there are some easy ways to prevent this, but first we have to understand: what is bloom?
+Bloom affects all glass; from your favorite rig to the wine glasses in your cabinet.
+Luckily, there are some easy ways to try to prevent this, but first we have to understand: what is bloom, how does it form, and why does it sometimes always appear?

 Preventing Bloom